dgerabagi/data-curation-environment/flattened_repo.md

 To make the Parallel Co-Pilot Panel's workflow trustworthy and intuitive, users need a clear visual confirmation of which local file an AI-generated code block is intended to modify.
 This feature introduces a "file association" mechanism that parses AI responses, verifies the existence of the mentioned files, and displays this status to the user.

-The core workflow is now defined as **"accept/replace"**: a one-way copy of content from the AI response into the user's workspace files.
+**Update (C27):** The custom, integrated diff viewer has been **deprecated**.
+It is being replaced by an integration with VS Code's native diff viewer (`vscode.diff`), as detailed in `A88.
+DCE - Native Diff Integration Plan.md`.
+This provides a superior user experience with all the features of the native editor.

 ## 2. User Stories